Dual Diagnosis Treatment Fairmont, WV

 Valley Healthcare System - 28.3 miles from Fairmont, WV

-Valley Healthcare System is a dual-diagnosis treatment center in Kingwood, West Virginia that provides treatment services for mental health and substance abuse disorders that include psychotic disorders as well as avoidant personality disorder.
+Valley Healthcare System is a dual diagnosis treatment center in Kingwood, WV that provides treatment for alcohol or drug addiction and mental health disorders that include bipolar disorder as well as bulimia.

 Address: 202 Tunnelton Street, Garden Towers, Kingwood, WV 26537 in Preston County